serverless/dashboard/docs/faq.md

 # Console flag (required true)
 console: true

-# App is an optional property that will allow you to use dashboard properties
+# App is an optional property that enables Serverless Dashboard integration, which can be used together with Serverless Console
 app: my-app

-# dashboard disable monitporing allows you to use dashboard features without sending monitoring data to dashboard
+# Disable all Dashboard features aside of provider credentials and parameters retrieval
 dashboard:
   disableMonitoring: true